-The primary symptoms of indigestion or dyspepsia are discomfort in the chest and upper abdomen.
-Indigestion is caused by the stomach acid coming into contact with the lining of the digestive tract, which then becomes irritated and inflamed.
-This leads to the symptoms of indigestion.
+Indigestion or dyspepsia is a condition that causes discomfort or pain in the chest or upper abdomen.
+Indigestion usually occurs after a person has eaten a meal, although it can happen at any time.
+This symptom is caused by the stomach acid coming into contact with the lining of the digestive tract, which then becomes irritated and inflamed.

 The symptoms of indigestion include: